slidenerd/Fpam/README.md

 <ul>

-    <li>Read a post and scan its message, link, picture and person who posted it</li>
+    <li>Read a post and scan its message, link from its link property, picture and person who posted it</li>
     <li>Is this person present in the spammers database?</li>
     <ul>
         <li>If Yes,